Hulkoff

-Pär Hulkoff, (born in 25.
-August 1980 in Karungi) known by his stage name Hulkoff, is a Swedish musician.
-His first releases were as the lead singer and guitarist for industrial metal band Raubtier in 2009, and then country-rock group Bourbon Boys.
-Since 2017 he has been active as a solo artist, making Nordic folk influenced power metal under the name Hulkoff.
+Pär Hulkoff (born 25 August 1980), known by his stage name Hulkoff, is a Swedish musician.
+His first releases were as the lead singer and guitarist for the industrial metal band Raubtier in 2009, and then country rock group Bourbon Boys.

+Since 2017, he has been active as a solo artist, making Nordic folk influenced power metal under the name Hulkoff.
 Hulkoff's solo sound has been compared to that of fellow power metal band Sabaton.
 In fact he featured their lead singer, Joakim Brodén, on his 2017 album Kven.